GDGCVITBHOPAL/ML-Projects/README.md

 # Machine Learning @ GDSC VIT-B(2023-2024)
 ---
 Greetings!
 This is an Open Source Repository by the GDSC VIT-B's ML Team for the tenure 2023-2024.
 This repository consists of multiple ML and DL projects to learn from.
-We are open to always open to contributions and innovative ideas!</br>
+We are always open to contributions and innovative ideas!</br>

 ### PROJECTS ON SHOWCASE:
 ---